An OB/GYN discusses whether spotting a week before menstruation is abnormal or not.

 “If it is persistent, recurrent or bothersome, it should be evaluated and the cause should be diagnosed and addressed,” says Dr. Schwartz, FACOG, robotic surgeon with Lifeline Medical Associates.

-Are you thinking that spotting a week or so before menstruation is common in the population?
+Thinking that spotting a week or so before menstruation is common in the population?

 “Just because something is common does not make it right,” says Dr. Schwartz.